-Used cloth pads initially, basically square terrycloth hankies I found at home, but find soaking and washing unsuitable for my lifestyle since I travel quite often.
-I was gifted a menstrual cup to experience in November 2019 and there was no turning back.
+Used cloth pads initially, basically square terry cloth hankies I found at home but found soaking and washing unsuitable for my lifestyle since I travel quite often.
+I was given a menstrual cup to experience in November 2019 and there was no turning back.
 What took me so long?
 All that silly fear of the unknown.
-In a Zero Waste journey, you got to explore and experience it yourself, at your own pace, to find out what works or didn’t work for you.
+In a Zero Waste journey, you got to explore and experience it yourself, at your own pace, to find out what works or doesn’t work for you.
 There’s no standard formula for all.
 No right or wrong.
 Everyone is different.

 12) Gifts, Souvenirs

 I stopped buying gifts for the sake of buying.
-I am still working on refusing gifts but most of the gifts I got, I really do like them and would use them.
-I also practice re-gift.
-No taboo about it.
+I am still working on refusing gifts, but most of the gifts I got, I do like them and would use them.
+I also practice re-gift—no taboo about it.
 Gifts I didn’t end up using, I placed them in a box and re-gift to others during Christmas.
 I didn’t even wrap them.
 I let others choose what they want as a token of my appreciation.
 No bias or favoritism at all.
-Only one love.
+Only love.

 13) Note Pads, Note Books

 I write notes on my mobile phone.
 Sometimes, in the TextEdit app on my desktop.
-Using a black clip or clipboard, I repurposed one-sided printed letters to make notepad.
+I repurposed one-sided printed letters to make a notepad using a black clip or clipboard.
 On a side note, I used to print bank statements on these one-sided printed letters to track my monthly spendings with the receipts collected.
-When I stopped shopping, my statements looked pretty straight forward on screen.
-No need to print.
-I refuse receipts too as they are mostly thermal with harmful BPA.
+When I stopped shopping, my bank statements looked pretty straightforward on screen—no need to print.
+I refuse receipts too, as they are primarily thermal with harmful BPA.
 I still have a lot of brand new notebooks at home too.
 Most of them were gifts from friends or events.
 More reasons to journal!

 I use what I already have at home, which is plenty.
 I still have a collection of Copic markers from design school days.
-Once in a while, I would scribble on my black clip note pad, repurposed from one-sided printed letters, with every pen, marker, highlighter I got to see if they are still working.
+Once in a while, I would scribble on my black clip note pad, repurposed from one-sided printed letters, with every pen, marker, highlighter I got to see if they were still working.
 I also refrain from taking cheap pens at conventions and IKEA pencils because they are free.
-I bring a pen with me now.
+I bring a pen with me now everywhere I go.

 15) Fast Fashion

-It was a commitment I made in 2018.
-Zero shopping on new fashion items especially fast fashion.
-I am aware of The True Cost behind those cheap trendy mass fashion-forward pieces that are not made to last.
-Not only to our planet but also the people making them.
-Moreover, I have way too many clothes and it’s time to wear them!
-If you must buy, buy local, buy ethical, buy well made, buy quality, buy secondhand or buy nothing.
+I made a commitment in 2018—zero shopping on new fashion items, especially fast fashion.
+I am aware of The True Cost behind those cheap, trendy, mass-produced fashion-forward pieces that are not made to last, to our planet but also to the people making them.
+Moreover, I have way too many clothes, and it’s time to wear them!
+If you must buy, buy local, buy ethical, buy well made, buy quality, buy secondhand, or buy nothing.
 The most sustainable brand is already in your wardrobe.
 Wear it or pass it on.
 Swap instead of shop!
 Say bye-bye to Fast Fashion.
 Join the Fashion Revolution.

 16) Costume Jewelry

-Before, I can’t leave home without accessories.
-They were momentos I bought for myself during travels or gifts from good friends.
-Each piece came with a story, a piece of me.
-When I downsized, I had to separate which ones to rid at the flea market and which ones to keep.
-Most costume jewelry ended up at the flea market pile, they often made my skin itch anyway!
-Only a few unique, well made, timeless pieces were kept, as I could see myself wearing them even when I turned 50.
-These days, I wear a lot less accessories, at most a pair of earrings when I head out.
+Before, I couldn’t leave home without accessories.
+They were bits and pieces I bought for myself during travels or gifts from good friends.
+Each piece came with a story, a part of me.
+When I downsized, I separated which ones to rid at the flea market and which ones to keep.
+Most costume jewelry ended up at the flea market pile; they often made my skin itch anyway!
+Only a few unique, well-made, timeless pieces were kept, as I could see myself wearing them even when I turned 50.
+These days, I wear a lot less accessories, at most a pair of earrings, when I head out.
 Less is more.

-After downsizing and got some good shoes fixed, I still have 40 pairs to wear!
-Repairing shoes in Malaysia is way cheaper than Singapore.
-Most of them are shoes I used to wear regularly but later kept in a bag as they were worn out and needed to be fixed ‘one day’.
+After downsizing and getting some good shoes fixed, I still own 40 pairs!
+Repairing shoes in Malaysia is way cheaper than in Singapore.
+Most of them are shoes I used to wear regularly but later kept in a bag as they were worn out and needed to be fixed ‘one day.’
 That day finally came as I lugged them all to Malaysia and brought them before a street cobbler I frequent.
-The last time he glued and hand sewn the soles of my 3yo hiking boots, he charged me RM10.
-Saved me at least RM600 to get a new pair!
+The last time he glued and hand sewed the soles of my 3yo hiking boots, he charged me RM10.
+It saved me at least RM600 to get a new pair!
 I have no desire to buy any more shoes.
-I wear what I got and kept some good quality, classic, comfy shoes that will not chip away over time.
+I wear what I got and keep some excellent quality, classic, comfy shoes that will not chip away over time.
 Stop buying ‘chip’ shoes!
 They are the worst!

 Before going cold turkey on shopping, my final purchase was a homegrown brand from Malaysia whose whimsical prints I adore.
 It’s a reversible weekend bag, perfect for a digital nomad like me.
-Big enough to hold a 15″ laptop, laptop charger, water bottle, note pad, scarf, brolly, mobile phone, phone charger, pen, earpiece, iPad, etc. As its name suggests, the bag is great for short trips too, especially if you travel light.
-I still have a suitcase full of all sorts of bags after downsizing which I am still working on to let go, one by one at the Blackmarket Preloved Store.
+Big enough to hold a 15″ laptop, laptop charger, water bottle, notepad, scarf, brolly, mobile phone, phone charger, pen, earpiece, iPad, etc. As its name suggests, the bag is excellent for short trips, especially if you travel light.
+I still have a suitcase full of all sorts of bags after downsizing, which I am still working on to let go, one by one at the Blackmarket Preloved Store (now defunct).
 Come visit!

 Thankfully, I’m not overly busty.
 At times, I can choose to go braless.
 When I go to bed, I go braless.
 When I’m at home, I go braless.
-Only when I’m out and about, I have to be more mindful.
-Especially in conservative countries where I have to be liberal.
-Having said that, I will wear the same few pieces that I owned, or go without.
+Only when I’m out and about do I have to be more mindful, especially in conservative countries where I have to be liberal.
+Having said that, I will wear the same few pieces that I owned or go without.

 20) Books and Magazines

-Switched to reading ebooks from Kindle or iPad as I could travel with various titles without the extra weight.
+I switched to reading ebooks from Kindle or iPad as I could travel with various titles without the extra weight.
 I still enjoy holding a book to read from time to time, usually picked up from the most random places during travels, as the title caught my eyes.
-Now, I have the habit to pass the book on after reading instead of keeping or adding it to my shelf.
-I believe knowledge should be share and not just for display.
-I used to be a semi ‘Tsundoku’ as I buy books to collect and never actually read them.
+Now, I have the habit of passing the book on after reading instead of keeping or adding it to my shelf.
+I believe knowledge should be shared and not just for display.
+I used to be a semi ‘Tsundoku’ as I bought books to collect and never actually read them.

-Bookstores were one of my favorite meeting and hangout places for browsing interesting titles and zines.
-I used to spend a lot of money on design books and international magazines for creative inspirations too.
+Bookstores used to be one of my favorite hangout places for browsing interesting titles and zines.
+I used to spend a lot of money on design books and international magazines for creative inspiration too.
 Now, I go online.